modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/103-example.md

   x = sequentialpipeline([dialog_agent, user_agent])
 ```

-For more details about how to utilize pipelines for complex agent interactions, please refer to [[Agent Interactions: Dive deeper into Pipelines and Message Hub]](202-pipeline).
+For more details about how to utilize pipelines for complex agent interactions, please refer to [Pipeline and MsgHub](202-pipeline-en).

 [[Return to the top]](#103-start-en)